How You Can Participate

 2. Have a virtual lesson with a jazz musician in your area.
 Can’t find a local musician?
 Check out online resources like Coursera and YouTube for some great, free videos on key topics like jazz history and improvisation.

-3. Listen to your favorite jazz record and Tweet your pick at us (@IntlJazzDay).
+3. Listen to your favorite jazz record and share your picks online and mention us (@IntlJazzDay).
 Need ideas?
 We put together a handy playlist on Spotify featuring tons of great artists and tracks.

 4. Do some research on the history of jazz music in your country, including any significant musicians, and share one or two facts with your friends on social media.

-5. Visit our Educational Resources page and check out some of the free activities and content there, including a special Jazz Day edition of the oiid education platform, an arts & crafts project for kids, and lots of cool videos!
+5. Visit our Educational Resources page and check out some of the free activities and content there, including an arts & crafts project for kids, and lots of cool videos.

 6. Check out a jazz film or documentary online, like Chasing Trane, Quincy or Miles Davis: Birth of the Cool.